 CONAN: Is that too strong a word?

-GUBAR: I don't mean this as a criticism of my excellent physicians who are very well-meaning, but I call it locanocology(ph) in the book because there's a way in which the physicians and the patients face a Catch-22.
-That is the cancer is going to kill the woman, ovarian cancer is lethal, and it's sort of a little bit like paranoia's dream come true.
-I mean, there's something in there that's trying to kill you, and you don't know what it is, and you can't imagine it, and you can't visualize it, and you can't see it.
+GUBAR: I don't mean this as a criticism of my excellent physicians, who are extremely well-meaning.
+But I call it locanocology(ph) in the book because there's a way in which the physicians and the patients face a Catch-22.
+That is, the cancer is going to kill the woman - ovarian cancer is lethal - and it's sort of a little bit like paranoia's dream come true.
+I mean, there's something in there that's trying to kill you.
+And you don't know what it is, and you can't imagine it, and you can't visualize it, and you can't see it.

 On the other hand, the treatments are very debilitating for this particular disease.
-Part of the biggest problem with this disease is the lack of a detection tool, so that many women are diagnosed - most of the women who are diagnosed are diagnosed in stage three or four.
-So if there were a detection tool, if there was research put into finding a detection tool, as well as for better treatments, American women, women all over the world would be much better off.
+Part of the biggest problem with this disease is the lack of a detection tool, so that many women are diagnosed - most of the women who are diagnosed, are diagnosed in stage 3 or 4.
+So if there were a detection tool, if there was research put into finding a detection tool, as well as for better treatments, American women - women all over the world would be much better off.

 (SOUNDBITE OF LAUGHTER)